joelrufus/Custom-QR-code-generator-with-GUI/README.md

 # QR Code Generator

-A modern and customizable QR Code Generator with a PyQt5-based GUI.
+A customizable QR Code Generator with a PyQt5-based GUI.
 This application allows you to generate QR codes with custom colors, logos, and transparency settings.

 ## Features
 - 🎨 **Custom QR Code Colors**: Choose any color for the QR code and background.
 - 🏷️ **Logo Embedding**: Add a logo to the center of the QR code.
 - 🔍 **Transparency Control**: Adjust the transparency of the QR code over the logo.
-- ⚠️ **High-Contrast Warnings**: Get warnings if the color combination might make the QR code unscannable.
-- 📦 **Executable Build**: Easily create a standalone executable for Windows, macOS, or Linux.

 ## Installation